mb0/xelf-old/DESIGN.md

 Normal type references refer to any literal in scope and represent the type of that literal.
 Type references referring to type literals do use the underlying type and not the special typ type.
+Type references can refer to a generalized element type of any container with a underscore path segment.

 Symbol Resolution
 -----------------